mmesh/docs/docs/platform/administration/iam-users.md

+---
+title: [IAM] Users Administration
+description: mmesh has two types of users, the account administrator and the normal users.
+The administrator can manage the users using mmeshctl or the mmesh webUI.
+---

 # IAM: Users

 mmesh has two types of users:

-- The account administrator, considered as the account owner.
+- The account administrator, which is considered the account owner.
 - Normal users.

 The IAM subsystem of mmesh allows the account administrator to manage the normal users.